Minnesota United promotes Diogo Pacheco from MNUFC2 squad after three-assist game

 "It was nice for him to come in with the first team today because I think he's earned that little bit of time with us to and mix with the group because he has done really, really well," Loons coach Adrian Heath said.
 "I've been really pleased with what I've seen from some of the reserve-team players.
 I think it's there for all to see the importance of having that team."

-MNUFC2's Sunday victory was its third consecutive after it started the season with two losses.
-It also was the second consecutive shutout for a team that has scored 11 goals in its last three games.
+MNUFC2's victory Sunday was its third consecutive after it started the season with two losses.
+It also was the second consecutive shutout for a team that has scored 11 goals in its past three games.

 Heath praised the play of DJ Taylor, former first-round pick Nabi Kibunguchy and first-team left back Chase Gasper, who started and played 67 minutes to get in some game action.